 Real Estate Held for Investment: Real estate held for investment is valued at the lower of cost or fair value.
 These properties are held for future potential sale and evaluated for impairment on a periodic basis.
-In the year ending August 31, 2021, the Foundation acquired three properties valued at \$38,750,000 in exchange for forgiving a loan in the amount of \$18,000,000, resulting in a gain of \$20,750,000.
-The gain from this transaction is recorded in bequests and gifts in the consolidated statement of activities.
+Net income from the operation of real estate held for investment is included in other revenue on the consolidated statement of activities.

-Real Estate Held for Sale: Assets acquired through or instead of loan foreclosure and held for sale are initially recorded at the lower of cost or fair value less costs to sell when acquired, establishing a new cost basis.
+Assets Held for Sale: Assets acquired through deed or agreement in lieu of loan foreclosure and held for sale are initially recorded at fair value less cost to sell as of the date of acquisition, establishing a new cost basis.
+After acquisition, valuations on assets held for sale are periodically performed by management and the assets are carried at the lower of carrying amount or fair value less estimated cost to sell.